The phrase greased lightning is used to describe things that are fast.

 The Origin Of “Greased Lightning”

 What’s the idea behind the idiom “greased lightning”?
 Well, lightning has a reputation for being fast.
 According to The Measure of Things, a lightning bolt can travel around 217,000 mph (349,000 kph).
 While that speed is impressive, some people think that lightning travels at the same speed as light, but that isn’t true.
-For comparison, light travels at about 670,000,000 mph (1,078,260,480 kph).
+For comparison, light travels at around 670,000,000 mph (1,078,260,480 kph).

-Anyways, let’s talk about how old this phrase is.
+Now let’s talk about how old this phrase is.
 The earliest I could find it in print is in the 1830s.
 For example, the expression is used in an English newspaper called The Boston, Lincoln, Louth & Spalding Herald, January, 1833:

 “He spoke as quick as ‘greased lightning.’ “